-Parents are invited into school at the beginning of Year 1 to meet the teacher and to learn about the routines and the curriculum in Year 1.
+Parents are invited into school at the end of FS to meet their child's Year 1 teacher and to learn about the routines and the curriculum in Year 1.
 It is an opportunity for them to ask any questions surrounding the transition period.
 Year 1's learning areas mirror the EYFS area so the children are already familiar with the layout of the physical space.
 The Year 1 teachers create high quality learning classrooms and provide areas of continuous provision to support and extend children's independence skills.
 The Year 1 staff effectively plan appropriately challenging work which builds on the children's previous skills, knowledge and understanding.
 Academic challenge is built into both child-initiated and independent tasks.